Héctor el Father: Gold Star Music

-Delgado followed the success of Trébol Clan with his own compilation album titled Los Anormales which went on to break all record sales in Puerto Rico with 130,000 copies sold in just two days.
-Los Anormales featured reggaeton artists such as Daddy Yankee, Don Omar, Trébol Clan, Divino, Zion and the duo Alexis & Fido.
+Delgado followed the success of Trébol Clan with his compilation album titled Los Anormales which went on to break all record sales in Puerto Rico with 130,000 copies sold in just two days.
+Los Anormales featured reggaeton artists such as Daddy Yankee, Don Omar, Trébol Clan, Divino, Zion, and the duo Alexis & Fido.

 In February, Delgado performed in the Canary Islands during their big Carnival festivities.
 His performance was a sold-out success.
 His song "Baila Morena", which Delgado produced for Héctor & Tito, was one of the songs with the most airplay in Puerto Rico.

 Roc-A-Fella Records

 In mid-2005, Delgado signed an agreement with Roc-A-Fella Records owner Jay-Z to promote him in the United States through the newly founded Roc-A-Fella sub-label Roc-La-Familia.
 The label, created to house international artists, would have Jay-Z and Héctor both produce and perform on a compilation album.
-The album titled Los Rompe Discotekas featured top-of-the-line artists both from United States hip hop and Spanish reggaeton music industries.
+The album titled Los Rompe Discotekas featured top-of-the-line artists both from the United States hip-hop and Spanish reggaeton music industries.

 Additionally, Delgado became the Hispanic image for, what was at that time, the Roc-A-Fella-owned clothing line Rocawear.
 The advertising campaign including his image was featured in TV spots, print, and billboards.
-The agreement included a deal for Rocawear to sponsor Delgado's own clothing designs under the label Bambino.
-The clothing deal included Héctor designing tennis shoes to be released as part of the Jay-Z's "S. Carter Collection" under Reebok.
+The agreement included a deal for Rocawear to sponsor Delgado's clothing designs under the label Bambino.
+The clothing deal included Héctor designing tennis shoes to be released as part of Jay-Z's "S. Carter Collection" under Reebok.

 Solo career

-On September 16, 2005, he presented two sold-out concerts titled The Bad Boy in Puerto Rico with artists like Wisin & Yandel, Alexis & Fido, Trébol Clan, Fat Joe, Polaco and others.
+On September 16, 2005, he presented two sold-out concerts titled The Bad Boy in Puerto Rico with artists like Wisin & Yandel, Alexis & Fido, Trébol Clan, Fat Joe, Polaco, and others.

-Delgado has become one of the most successful producers, not only in the reggaeton genre, but in the Latin American music business, even working with renowned Cuban producer Emilio Estefan.
+Delgado has become one of the most successful producers, not only in the reggaeton genre but in the Latin American music business, even working with renowned Cuban producer Emilio Estefan.

 In January 2008, Delgado decided to lose weight and contracted José Bonilla, a personal trainer to help him.
 He also began practicing the Atkins diet.
 At the beginning of this weight program he weighed 221 pounds and by the end had lost 31 pounds.

+In 2009 he became an evangelical Christian member of the Iglesia Cristo Misionero in Canóvanas.

+After leaving the music scene in 2008, he studied theology at Southern Methodist University and obtained a Bachelor of Divinity.